Charles Simonyi: Philanthropy

 In 2003 he founded the Charles and Lisa Simonyi Fund for Arts and Sciences, a nonprofit organization based in Seattle.
 The foundation provides grants to outstanding organization in art, sciences and education.
-Grant recipients have included the Seattle Symphony ($10 million), and the Seattle Public Library ($3 million), the Metropolitan Opera, the Juilliard School and the Vera C. Rubin Observatory, which will host the Simonyi Survey Telescope.
+Grant recipients have included the Seattle Symphony ($10 million), and the Seattle Public Library ($3 million), the Metropolitan Opera, the Juilliard School and the Vera C. Rubin Observatory, which host the Simonyi Survey Telescope.
 The $100 million foundation closed in 2013.

 In February 2017, Simonyi and his wife Lisa gave the University of Washington Computer Science and Engineering (CSE) department $5 million towards the completion of a new building.

+Political activity

+Simonyi was one of few notable early supporters of Donald Trump's 2016 presidential campaign when he made the maximum primary donation of $2,700 in 2015.
+Simonyi went on to contribute $200,000 to Donald Trump's 2020 presidential campaign.

+OpenSecrets shows Simonyi has contributed to numerous Republican candidates, the Republican National Committee, and several state Republican committees.

 Personal life

-Simonyi is married to Lisa Persdotter, the daughter of a Swedish millionaire.
-She is 32 years his junior.
-They were married on November 22, 2008 in a private ceremony in Gothenburg, Sweden, attended by their closest friends, among them Bill Gates.
-Simonyi became a United States citizen in 1982.

-Simonyi dated Martha Stewart for 15 years until 2008.